AdaCore/aws/readme.txt

    - Support for storing complex data types in sessions, in particular Ada2005 containers, through AWS.Session.Generic_Data

+   - Fix URL handling security hole.
+With some obscure combinations of .. and back slash it was possible to access files above Web root.

    - Plus many small fixes, enhancements, API comments, and documentation work.